isomerpages/nlb-reference/_science-tech-technology/standards-and-references-resource-guide.md

 The article compares the ISO 9001: 2000 and 2008 versions with the new 2015 version and identifies risk as a key difference.
 It also analyses how this difference may affect organisations which are looking at rolling out the ISO 9001: 2015 standards.

-* Sampaio, P., Saraiva, P., & Monteiro, A. (2012).
+* Sampaio, P., Saraiva, P., &amp; Monteiro, A. (2012).
 ISO 9001 certification pay-off: Myth versus reality.
-The International Journal of Quality & Reliability Management, 29(8), pp. 891-914.
+The International Journal of Quality &amp; Reliability Management, 29(8), pp. 891-914.
 Retrieved 2016, July 29 from ProQuest ABI/INFORM complete.

 Do quality management system implementation and certification always bring about an improvement in an organisation’s performance?
 This article details an analysis of six case studies with the ISO 9001 certification to find out if the ISO 9001 implementation had brought about better profits for the companies.

-* Stoian, M. & Memon, N. A. (2014).
+* Stoian, M. &amp; Memon, N. A. (2014).
 Evaluating the quality performance.
-FAIMA Business & Management Journal, 2(1), pp. 28-36.
+FAIMA Business &amp; Management Journal, 2(1), pp. 28-36.
 Retrieved 2016, July 29 from ProQuest ABI/INFORM complete.

 This article examines the effectiveness of the ISO 9000 accreditation in improving quality in Singapore’s construction firms.
 It also compares the impact of ISO certification in the manufacturing, service and construction industries.

-* Vigneau, L., Humphreys, M. & Moon, J. (2015).
+* Vigneau, L., Humphreys, M. &amp; Moon, J. (2015).
 How do firms comply with international sustainability standards?
 Processes and consequences of adopting the Global Reporting Initiative.
 Journal of Business Ethics, 131, pp. 469-486.
 Retrieved 2016, July 29 from EBSCOHost Business Source Complete.

 This article analyses how the implementation of international sustainability standards, in particular the Global Reporting Initiative, can influence and impact corporate social responsibility (CSR) practices in organisations.